nickthecook/ops/README.md

 Built-in commands are:

 ```
-  init                  creates an ops.yml file from a template
-  version               prints the version of ops that is running
+  bg                    runs the given command in a background session
+  bglog                 displays the log from the current or most recent background task from this project
   down                  stops dependent services listed in ops.yml
   env                   prints the current environment, e.g. 'dev', 'production', 'staging', etc.
   exec                  executes the given command in the `ops` environment, i.e. with environment variables set
   help                  displays available builtins and actions
+  init                  creates an ops.yml file from a template
   up                    attempts to meet dependencies listed in ops.yml
+  version               prints the version of ops that is running
 ```

 ## Actions